 Who knew that the first ever adhesive stamp, the Penny Black, would not only instigate a communications revolution but also a much loved global hobby?
 It is estimated that there are 60 million stamp collectors worldwide.
 Stamp collections and the passion for stamp collecting have been passed down from generation to generation and they now form part of our history.
 But what makes a stamp iconic for the collector?
 Is it the design, the story behind the stamp or simply the value?

 We asked you, the collector, about your Iconic British Stamp and our Specialists about their Iconic Commonwealth Stamp.
-The results are published in a brochure that tells the story behind each stamp.
-We have also included them within this website – see details below.
+The results are published here and in a brochure available for download here.

 The iconic stamps revealed